JulietteOrtholand/registery_data_test/readme.md

 # Code for the data test on Rheumatology data

 ## Description
 The repository contains the answer for the questions contained in the Assignment PDF.
+Note that each jupyter notebook contain a small conclusion at the end.

 ## Installation